-We put together this ultimate guide to Cuba internet use to help travelers navigate how to get wifi in Cuba.
+We put together this ultimate guide to Cuba’s internet use to help travelers navigate how to get wifi in Cuba and understand the Cuba internet situation before getting to the island.
 We’ve included everything from data roaming in Cuba to how to get Cuba wifi cards that will let you connect around the island.
-Keep reading for this and more!

-However, by the time I was back less than two years later I was connecting to wifi in Havana via my iPhone, freely scrolling Facebook and email.
+By the time I was back in Cuba, less than two years later, I was connecting to wifi in Havana via my iPhone, freely scrolling Facebook and sending emails.
+All this to say that, while the internet situation in Cuba isn’t perfect, it has (quickly) gotten much, much better.

+Yes – there is internet in Cuba!
 Internet is still not as fast or ever-present in Cuba as it is in most of the rest of the world.
-But, it is not bad.
+You won’t find it for free in every cafe, restaurant, or hotel – not by a long shot.
+However, the internet in Cuba is accessible, and it is not bad.

-Today, Cuba internet access is much better, and users can pretty much do everything they’d want to do, but with some longer-than-average page loading speed.
-While there is some degree of Cuba internet censorship (keep reading for more on this!), it will unlikely be something you’ll encounter.
+Today, Cuba internet access is much better, and users can pretty much do everything they’d want to do, but with some longer-than-average page loading speeds.
+While there is some degree of Cuba internet censorship (keep reading for more on this!), it will unlikely be something you’ll encounter as a traveler to Cuba (so long as you come prepared with a VPN for Cuba like NordVPN).

-Wifi in Cuba is mostly fine for any normal use – you might have a problem streaming videos or downloading large files, but barring that you’ll likely be fine.
+Internet in Cuba is mostly fine for any normal use – you might have a problem streaming videos or downloading large files, but you’ll likely be fine, especially if traveling for Cuba for just a short time.

 Public internet hotspots in Cuba are mostly in parks or other gathering spots like the Malecón in Havana.
 You can check out a complete list of all locations for public wifi in Havana and throughout Cuba on the ETECSA website.
-You’re also welcome to sit in a hotel lobby or rooftop bar and use wifi here as well.
+You’re also welcome to sit in a hotel lobby or rooftop bar and use Wi-Fi here.

 If you find yourself wandering around to suddenly be greeted by dozens of people entranced by their cell phones or laptops, you’ll know you’ve probably stumbled upon a wifi hotspot.